tmb2k01/mammo-vision/doc/project_plan.md

 The performance of the tumor detection and segmentation model will be evaluated based on the following metrics:

+* **Detection Metrics**:

+  * **Intersection over Union (IoU)**: This measures the overlap between the predicted bounding box and the ground-truth box.
+It is critical because it evaluates how well the model localizes the tumor.
+A higher IoU means the predicted box closely matches the true lesion area.
+  * **F1 Score**: This harmonic mean of precision and recall captures the balance between correctly detecting tumors and minimizing false detections.
+It is important because it reflects the overall effectiveness of the model in identifying tumors without producing excessive false positives.

 * **Segmentation Metrics**:

   * **Dice Similarity Coefficient (Dice score)**: A measure of overlap between the predicted and true tumor regions, with values ranging from 0 (no overlap) to 1 (perfect overlap).

-* **Detection Metrics**:

-  * **Center Distance (Euclidean distance)**: The distance between the predicted center of the tumor and the actual center (as marked in the ground truth).
-This metric evaluates how accurately the model predicts the center of the tumor, which is critical for cropping the correct region for segmentation.

-  * **Dice Score**: A metric used to evaluate the similarity between two sets, commonly used in image segmentation tasks.
-It measures the overlap between the predicted segmentation and the ground truth.

   * **Intersection over Union (IoU)**: A metric used to evaluate the accuracy of image segmentation.
 It measures the ratio of the intersection to the union of the predicted segmentation and the ground truth.